Black cheeked Mountain Tanager

 TOUR DETAILS

-Group Size: Max 8 with + tour guide.
+Group Size: Maximum 8 participants + tour guide

-Climate: Cold at the higher altitudes, warm in the lower Dry Forest and Rainforest.
+Climate: Cold at higher altitudes and warm in the lower dry forest and rainforest zones

 Possible extensions: